-Scottish trust deed is an agreement designed for people who struggle with their monthly repayments.
+A Scottish trust deed is an agreement designed for people who struggle with their monthly repayments.
 A trust deed helps to pay off your debt with the finances you have available each month.
 Once you enter a trust deed your creditors can’t apply further charges or interest.
 Don’t Fret About Debt works as a trustee to manage your trust deed.

 The trustee acts on behalf of both you and your creditors in order to achieve the best possible financial compromise.
 This means you no longer make repayments to your creditors or deal directly with them.

 You are protected from any recovery action during the term of the trust deed as long as you maintain your monthly contributions.
-At the end, the remainder of your debts will be written off – your creditors can’t ask for any further funds.
+At the end of the term, the remainder of your debts will be written off – your creditors can’t ask for any further funds.

 The trust deed lasts for a fixed period of time, usually 4 years.

-- You no longer have to deal with your creditors yourself, the IP takes care of this.
+You no longer have to deal with your creditors yourself, the Insolvency Practitioner takes care of this.

 The monthly payments will be affordable, based on your income and expenditure.

 In some cases, assets will have to be sold for the benefit of the creditors.
 We will discuss and agree this with you at the beginning.